Share this article

 • Chocolate.
 This contains caffeine, along with theobromine, so eating chocolate could cause cardiac complications, vomiting, diarrhea, tremors, seizures, and even death.

 • Avocado.
-Parrots - along with most birds - cannot eat avocado because it contains persin, which can result in lethargy, respiratory problems, heart failure and even death.
+Parrots - along with most birds - cannot eat avocado because it contains persin, a toxin which can result in lethargy, respiratory problems, heart failure and even death.

 • Alliums.
 Parrots can’t eat any form of alliums (onions, leeks and garlic) because they contain sulfur compounds that can cause red blood cell rupture, anemia, tissue damage and toxicity.